kyma-project/website/docs/writing-blog-posts.md

 {CONTENT}
 ```

-Where:
+Replace these parameters with real values:

-- `ADDRESS` is last part of site's address in location bar, for example if you want your blog post to appear under `https://kyma-project.io/blog/some-address`, then second line looks must like this: `path: /blog/some-address`
+- `{ADDRESS}` is the last part of the site's address in the location bar.
+For example, if you want your blog post to appear under `https://kyma-project.io/blog/some-address`, the second line should look like this: `path: /blog/some-address`.
-- `DATE` is the date of publication of your blog post, in `YYYY-MM-DD` format
+- `{DATE}` is the date when you want your blog post to appear on the website.
+Use the `YYYY-MM-DD` date format.
-- `AUTHOR` is your name with optional title
+- `{AUTHOR}` is your name with an optional position name.
-- `CONTENT` is written in Markdown and/or HTML.
+- `{CONTENT}` is written in Markdown and/or HTML.

 Example: